Sakib-203-15-3883/React-Native-In-Depth-2024/README.md

 #Most of React Native’s Core Components can be customized with props

-2. Understanding how to implement  React native vector icons in  react native project
+2.Understanding how to implement  React native vector icons in  react native project

   i.First we need to install and configure the React native vector icons package from docs. ii.  import the  desire icon